thysultan/Ally/README.md

 element.handleEvent({})
 ```

-Private methods are not accessible except from within the class.
+Private members are not accessible except from within the source class.

 ```
 class Person {
-	public func set {
-		this.assign('x', 10)
-	}

-	protected func getter key {
-		return this[key]
-	}

 	private func setter key, value {
 		this[key] = value
 	}